-Now, the thought of spotting an alligator on a hike sends a certain chill through even the most seasoned hiker, but it’s also part of the allure of hiking down here in the first place, so we chew over what to do if you see an alligator in Florida so you can enjoy these chomping critters without becoming their next snack.
-Naturally, the advice in this article also works for Louisiana, Georgia, Alabama and every other state that houses alligators, but the vast majority of alligator encounters do occur in the sunshine state so that’s where we’ll focus.
+Now, the thought of spotting an alligator on a hike sends a certain chill through even the most seasoned hiker, but it’s also part of the allure of hiking down here in the first place, so we chew over what to do if you see an alligator in Florida so you can enjoy these remarkable reptiles without becoming their next snack.
+Naturally, the advice in this article also works for Louisiana, Georgia, Alabama and every other state that houses alligators, but the vast majority of alligator encounters do occur in the sunshine state, so that’s where we’ll focus.

 What is an alligator?